vasveena/amazon-emr-ttt-workshop/docs/day1/studio/exercise.md

 Copy the editor-ID from notebook URL.
 For example: https://e-c9zy9cmd24ccf4f2b4uz7d7ma.emrnotebooks-prod.us-east-1.amazonaws.com/e-C9ZY9CMD24CCF4F2B4UZ7D7MA/lab/tree/workshop-repo/files/notebook/find_best_sellers.ipynb

 "e-C9ZY9CMD24CCF4F2B4UZ7D7MA" is the editor ID.
 In the following command, replace your editor-id with this value.
-Cluster ID in --execution-engine should be replaced with your EMR cluster ID.
+Cluster ID in --execution-engine should be replaced with your EMR cluster "EMR-Spark-Hive-Presto" cluster ID (Obtained from AWS Management Console -> Amazon EMR Console -> Summary tab.
+Looks like j-XXXXXXXXX)
 Change "352365466794" in the OUTPUT_LOCATION parameter with your account ID.

 ```